Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/step-by-step-guide-to-minting-your-git-commit-as-an-nft.md

 > Note: Take 5 minutes to play with this fox.
 It's adorable and follows your mouse around. 🦊

-On the next screen, you will import an existing wallet or create a new one.
+You will import an existing wallet or create a new one on the next screen.

 If you have an existing one, you'll know what to do, so let's make a new one.